-(1) Setback Reduction for Developments Adjacent to Greenways and Natural

-Areas.
-To preserve natural areas and habitat for fish and wildlife, the decision-authority may provide a setback reduction for developments that are adjacent to Greenways or Natural Areas that dedicate land for conservation or public recreational purposes, in accordance with the following standards.

-(a) Setback Reduction.
+- (1) Setback Reduction for Developments Adjacent to Greenways and Natural Areas.
+To preserve natural areas and habitat for fish and wildlife, the decision-authority may provide a setback reduction for developments that are adjacent to Greenways or Natural Areas that dedicate land for conservation or public recreational purposes, in accordance with the following standards. - (a) Setback Reduction.
 All permitted uses may be allowed a reduction of up to 35% of the front, side or rear yard setbacks, as determined through the Architectural Review process, if as a result the buildings are farther away from fish and wildlife habitat areas.
-Setback areas that abut property lines in the RL zone are not eligible for the setback reduction.

-(b) Location of Greenway or Natural Area Lot.
-Each lot must be located wholly in one of the following conservation or protection areas:

-(i) Natural Resource Protection Overlay (NRPO) District (TDC Chapter 72);

-(ii) Other Natural Areas identified in Figure 3-4 of the Parks and Recreation Master Plan; or
+Setback areas that abut property lines in the RL zone are not eligible for the setback reduction. - (b) Location of Greenway or Natural Area Lot.
+Each lot must be located wholly in one of the following conservation or protection areas: - (i) Natural Resource Protection Overlay (NRPO) District (TDC Chapter 72); - (ii) Other Natural Areas identified in Figure 3-4 of the Parks and Recreation Master Plan; or - (iii) Clean Water Services Vegetated Corridor.

-(c) Ownership of Greenway or Natural Area Lot.
-The ownership of each Greenway or Natural Area Lot must be one of the following:

-(ii) Dedicated in a manner approved by the City to a non-profit conservation organization; or

-(d) Ownership Considerations.
-The decision-making authority must consider, but not limited to, the following factors when determining the appropriate ownership of the Greenway or Natural Area Lot:

-(i) Does the Park and Recreation Master Plan designate the lot for a greenway, pedestrian or bike path, public park, recreation, overlook or interpretive facility, or other public facility;

-(ii) Does the lot include one or more designated Heritage Trees, or one or more significant trees;

-(iii) Does the lot provide a significant view or esthetic element, or does it include a unique or intrinsically valuable element;

-(iv) Does the lot connect publicly owned or publicly accessible properties;

-(v) Does the lot abut an existing park, greenway, natural area or other public facility;

-- (viii) Geologic stability of the lot; and - (ix) Future maintenance costs for the lot.

-(2) Projections.
+- (c) Ownership of Greenway or Natural Area Lot.
+The ownership of each Greenway or Natural Area Lot must be one of the following: - (i) Dedicated to the City at the City's option; - (ii) Dedicated in a manner approved by the City to a non-profit conservation organization; or - (iii) Retained in private ownership. - (d) Ownership Considerations.
+The decision-making authority must consider, but not limited to, the following factors when determining the appropriate ownership of the Greenway or Natural Area Lot: - (i) Does the Park and Recreation Master Plan designate the lot for a greenway, pedestrian or bike path, public park, recreation, overlook or interpretive facility, or other public facility; - (ii) Does the lot include one or more designated Heritage Trees, or one or more significant trees; - (iii) Does the lot provide a significant view or esthetic element, or does it include a unique or intrinsically valuable element; - (iv) Does the lot connect publicly owned or publicly accessible properties; - (v) Does the lot abut an existing park, greenway, natural area or other public facility; - (vi) Does the lot provide a public benefit or serve a public need; - (vii) Does the lot contain environmental hazards; - (viii) Geologic stability of the lot; and - (ix) Future maintenance costs for the lot. - (2) Projections.
 The following architectural features may project into a required front or rear yard setback area not more than three (3) feet and into a required side yard not more than two (2) feet: cornices, eaves, canopies, decks, sun-shades, gutters, chimneys, flues, belt courses, leaders, sills, pilasters, lintels, ornamental features, and other similar architectural features.